YahooArchive/express-state/README.md

 available on a special `state` "locals" object for views/templates to serialize and embed into HTML pages.

-When Views/templates embed this exposed data into an HTML page it is serialized as literal JavaScript.
-The JavaScript serialization format is limited to expressions which initialize namespaces and the exposed data assigned to those namespaces, which is a superset of JSON that includes regexps and functions.
+When views/templates embed this exposed data into an HTML page, it is serialized as literal JavaScript.
+The JavaScript serialization format is limited to expressions that initialize namespaces and the exposed data assigned to those namespaces, which is a superset of JSON that includes regular expressions and functions.

 ### Features

-Express State was written because of shortcomings with [express-expose][].
-The following is a list features which highlight differences when compared with
+Express State was written because of the shortcomings of [express-expose][].
+The following is a list of features highlighting differences when compared with `express-expose`:
-express-expose:

-- **Uses an efficient and powerful serialization format:**
+- **An efficient and powerful serialization format:**
-  Literal JavaScript is used to namespace exposed data which is a superset of JSON and include regexps and functions.
-This avoids the cost of allocating and parsing large JSON strings on the client, and enables things like sharing routes defined as regexps with a client-side URL router.
+  Literal JavaScript is used to namespace exposed data that is a superset of JSON and include regular expressions and functions.
+This avoids the cost of allocating and parsing large JSON strings on the client and enables things like sharing routes defined as regular expressions with a client-side URL router.

 - **Smart namespacing:**
   A root namespace can be set via an app's `state namespace` setting and it will be prepended to namespaces passed to `expose()` unless they already contain it or they start with `"window."`.
-The "global" on to which the namespaces are created can also be controlled.
+The `"global"` on to which the namespaces are created can also be controlled.

 - **Precise data value overrides:**